-Administrator's Statement 86th Regular Session, Agency Submission, Version 1
+86th Regular Session, Agency Submission, Version 1 Automated Budget and Evaluation System of Texas (ABEST)

 For a student, fewer years in school means a more affordable education, less student debt and a quicker pathway to the workforce.
 For UT Austin and the State of Texas, increased graduation rates mean a more efficient operation at The University, so that we can admit nearly 1,000 additional freshmen every year compared with six years ago.
 These additional freshmen increase access to The University without increasing the costs associated with added capacity.